 Even though their material resists water, the ankle opening does not.
 In lighter rain, full-coverage fenders will keep most splashes off your feet and lower legs, and that’s usually good enough.
 For quick trips around town, it’s quicker and usually more pleasant to let yourself get slightly damp (and dry quickly) than to seal off every possible point of water contact.

 For continuous exposure to heavier rain, you’ll need either gaiters or full-length rain pants that completely cover the tops of your shoes.
 Again, it’s overkill for most city riding.
 Sometimes the better answer is just to wait until the heaviest rain passes, just like you might do on foot.

 Finally, there are waterproof covers for both street and cycling shoes.
 I find them effective, but irritating to put on and take off, so I gave them up in favor of what I’ve described above.
 They’re also prone to wearing through on the bottom.

 (Pro tip: in warmer wet weather, simply wear sandals or sneakers without socks, and carry fancier footwear if the occasion calls for it.
 The best way to avoid wet socks is not to wear any!)

 Now that you have an idea of what to wear and why, here’s one final thing to keep in mind.

 To be clear, I’m not suggesting you venture naked into the storm.
 I’m just saying that a closet full of rain gear for every conceivable combo of temperature and precipitation and humidity and barometric pressure will not actually get you out the door, on your bike, more often than a couple of essentials.

 But it will cost you more.

-Living life by bike (well, as much as possible) is all about simplicity.
+Living life by bike—yes, that includes cycling in the rain—is all about simplicity.
 Removing unnecessary decisions, and learning to just deal with ever-so-slightly suboptimal clothes or conditions, is the key to making it happen.